NixOS/nix.dev/source/tutorials/module-system/module-system.md

 Instead of `lines`, in this case you will want the nested type to be `str`, a generic string type.

 The difference between `str` and `lines` is in their merging behavior:
+Module option types not only check for valid values, but also specify how multiple definitions of an option are to be combined into one.
 - For `lines`, multiple definitions get merged by concatenation with newlines.
 - For `str`, multiple definitions are not allowed.
 This is mostly irrelevant here however, since it is not really possible to define a list element multiple times.